2020 United States presidential election in Wisconsin

 On November 18, Trump announced that he would request a recount in Milwaukee County and Dane County.
 On November 29, both counties re-affirmed Biden's victory, giving him a net gain of 87 votes over Trump.

 With Ohio, Florida, and Iowa backing the losing candidate for the first time since 1960, 1992, and 2000 respectively, this election established Wisconsin, Michigan, and Pennsylvania as the states with the longest bellwether streak still in effect today.
 The last time any of them voted against the winning candidate was 2004, when all three voted for losing Democrat John Kerry.

-Wisconsin voted 3.77% more Republican than the nation-at-large.
+Wisconsin voted 3.8% more Republican than the nation in general.
 This is the first time since 2004 that Wisconsin did not vote for the same candidate as neighboring Iowa.